wp-plugins/cms-page-order/readme.txt

 3. Post status labels with support for custom statuses.

 == Changelog ==

+= 0.3.1 =
+* Added 'cmspo_page_label' filter for controlling the page label.
+* Updated readme with more information on available filters

 = 0.3 =
 * Rebuilt the contextual help to work with WordPress 3.3